Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - When you're done, reboot the Arduino, it will indicate to Matlab that transmission is over and will run the decoder automatically.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
 - Code generates an output .txt file that you can process again with the classical decoder "Main_Decoder.m" or with https://github.com/HerrZatacke/wifi-gbp-emulator

+**Printing on the go !**

+With an OTG cable, you can plug, power and control the Arduino directly from your mobile Android phone with Arduinodroid App.
+Simply copy the output from serial console, paste to Entry_file.txt and decode the images with Matlab Mobile (The App is free with limited cloud storage for unlicensed user, but enough for our case).
+Matlab Mobile is however not yet able to control directly the Arduino (contrary to PC), perhaps in a future release.

 **Known issues related to the printer emulator, Arduino side**